Neloy-Barman/Blender-Artworks/Objects_Creation.md

 If you want to create smooth surfaces, then you have to enable smooth shading.
 * In **Object** mode, **Right click** on the object, then **Smooth Shade**.
 The smoothing algorithm tries to interpolate between phases and performs some smooth transition.
 * Apply **Subdivision Surface** modifier.
+* Go to **Viewport Shading**, Enable **Metcap Lighting** and select **Metal_Carpaint** to find the proper view of smooth surface shading.
+This will help to find out mistakes and do corrections based on them.
 * Add more and more loopcuts close the the edge to get smoother and sharper edges.
 * To make realistic objects such as chairs, tables and some household tools, these smooth surfaces are needed.
 They reflect shading of lights.
 * If you make one with hard surface modeling, then it's too tough to manipulate again.
 * We can also use **Bevel** for low poly models as well as combine it with this modifier to get the best look.
 * If we don't want the complexity of the geometry too much or low poly flat shading, then we can apply **Edge Split** modifier after applying **Beveling**.
 * Working with these sometime is too tricky, always perform **Test and Trial** before reaching to the final look.
+* The smoothing will work and look the best when the topology has a number of sub-divisions.
 ### When to use what
 #### Combining Edge split and Subdivision Surface modifier
 * If you **Bevel** edges and you don't want to show the beveling angles, then apply **Edge Split** modifier, change **Edge Angle** to look for the better result.